kevgo/text-runner/textrun-shell/README.md

 waits until it finishes.
 The <b type="action/name-full">shell/command-output</b>
 action verifies the output of the most recently executed shell command.

-As an example, here is a little hypothetical Shell tutorial:
+As an example, here is a hypothetical tutorial for how to use the Linux shell:

 <a type="extension/runnable-region">